Background and context

 Successful relaunch of the brand in London during Fashion Revolution Week, April 2018.

-6 month training programme at TGG Foundations Women Empowerment Centre, Wayanad.
+Training programme at TGG Foundation's Women Empowerment Centre, Wayanad.